llsoftsec/llsoftsecbook/book.md

 On every read and write instruction, the cache micro-architecture looks up if the data for the requested address happens to be present in the cache.
 If it is, the CPU can continue executing quickly; if not, dependent operations will have to wait until the data returns from the much slower main memory.
-Typical access time is 3 to 5 CPU cycles for the fastest cache on a CPU versus hundreds of cycles for a main memory access.\index{memory access time}
+A typical access time is 3 to 5 CPU cycles for the fastest cache on a CPU versus hundreds of cycles for a main memory access.\index{memory access time}

 Most systems have multiple levels of cache\index{multi-level cache}, each with a different trade-off between cache size\index{cache size} and access